Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Introduction

 The remainder of the article is organized as follows.
-Section \ref{sec:meth} introduces the proposed model for estimating time-varying delayed and instantaneous effects.
+Section \ref{sec:meth} introduces the proposed CUMM model and presents the framework for estimating time-varying HTEs.
 Section \ref{sec:estimation} outlines the DML method for estimation and demonstrates that the proposed estimating equation satisfies the Neyman orthogonality condition.
 Section \ref{sec:theory} presents the asymptotic theory and the statistical inference procedure.
 Section \ref{sec:simulation} provides the results of our simulation studies, while Section \ref{sec:application} applies the method to analyze digital phenotype data from an mHealth study.
 Finally, Section \ref{sec:discussion} summarizes our approach and main findings and discusses potential extensions for future research.
-The Appendix contains proofs of the main theoretical results.